Dear College of Agriculture, Food and Environmental Sciences Community,

 Faculty and Staff

-Starting on March 15, 2020, and running until March 27, 2020, as directed by the South Dakota Board of Regents, and in keeping with Governor Noem’s Executive Order, SDSU will require all non-essential personnel to telework during their normal work schedule.
+Starting on March 15, 2020, as directed by the South Dakota Board of Regents, and in keeping with Governor Noem’s Executive Order, SDSU will require all non-essential personnel to telework during their normal work schedule.
 For all non-essential employees who cannot perform any of their essential functions (as described in their position description) away from their normal work station, they will be granted administrative leave for the hours they would have normally worked during the above timeframe.
 Essential employees will report to work as scheduled.
 Please review your department’s essential and non-essential work and designated positions to confirm your status.
 Your supervisor will be in contact with you.

 We will continue with our groundbreaking research and outreach activities while supporting our students.
 Watch the SDSU COVID-19 web page for more details.